 We were re-accredited for another three years by the Commission on Accreditation of Rehabilitation Facilities (CARF) International in May for the SPD Continuing Therapy Programme at SPD Ability Centre and SPD@Tampines as well as the SPD Rehabilitation Centres at SPD Ability Centre and SPD@Toa Payoh.
-The SPD Transition to Employment programme joined the list of SPD programmes to be accredited since 2016.
+In addition to these four programmes that have been accredited since 2016, the SPD Transition to Employment programme joined the list of SPD programmes to be accredited this year.

 In recognition of their exemplary service standards, 13 SPD staff were awarded three Gold and 10 Silver awards at the Singapore Health Quality Service Awards (SHQSA) 2019.
 The awardees received the award from Guest-of-Honour President Halimah Yacob at a ceremony held at the University Cultural Centre on 15 January 2019.